Welcome. I’m so glad you are here!

 Still, throughout this time, I kept having this nagging feeling that I was missing something.
 For one, my own headaches and migraines (and chronic anxiety) were unresponsive to the truly exceptional trauma and other healing work I was receiving.
 While I could help my clients with their pain and anxiety; my own was unrelenting.

-Consequently, my search for healing and wholeness took me further and further removed from my fundamentalist evangelical Holdeman Mennonite upbringing… directly into animism, ritual and ceremony, and working with the ancestors to heal the wounds of the (their) past.
+Consequently, my search for healing and wholeness took me further and further removed from my fundamentalist evangelical Holdeman Mennonite upbringing… directly into animism, ritual and ceremony, shadow integration, and working with the ancestors to heal the wounds of the (their) past.

 My healing journey became our healing journey.
+And that, as they say, made all the difference.

 Now, I facilitate ancestral lineage healing around themes of: